- Primary position:

 Chlamydial Research Group

 The ability to diagnose accurately and rapidly treat Chlamydia infections is necessary to reduce the burden of this disease.
 We are involved in a major programme to define the nature and extent of diversity in C.trachomatis with the overall research goal of understanding the role of C.trachomatis in complications of infection such as infertility and pelvic inflammatory disease.
-This work is multidisciplinary and involves many international partners and has meant tracking emerging infections such as the Swedish new variant.
-Our genomics programme is supported by the Wellcome Trust and is performed in partnership with the Sanger Centre.
-We also have funding from the HPA for investigating the epidemiology of C.trachomatis in the UK and work in close partnership with the Southampton HPA laboratory.
+This work is multidisciplinary and involves many international partners most recently (August 2013) we have been supported by the Wellcome Trust to develop a biobank of C. trachomatis.
+Our genomics programme is supported by the Wellcome Trust and is performed in partnership with the Sanger Centre, Prof Nick Thomas.
+We also have funding from the HPA for investigating the epidemiology of C.trachomatis in the UK and work in close partnership with the Southampton HPA laboratory, Dr Peter Marsh.
 The Chlamydia research group is also a joint partner with the Department of Chemistry in a work programme funded by the Technology Strategy Board, together with industrial partners to develop a point of care test for C.trachomatis.
-Long term basic cell and molecular biology research is also funded by the Wellcome Trust to develop chlamydial genetics and we have research partners in both Israel Dr. Simona Kahane -(Ben Gurion University) and USA (Prof. Bentley Fane - BIO5 University of Arizona).
+Our basic cell and molecular biology research is also funded by the Wellcome Trust to develop transformation protocols and use plasmid-based chlamydial genetics to understand virulence.
+Our long term plans are to develop a vaccine to C.trachomatis.
+We have research partners in both Israel Dr. Simona Kahane -(Ben Gurion University) and USA (Prof. Bentley Fane - BIO5 University of Arizona, Prof Kyle Ramsay - Midwestern University).

 Norovirus Research Group

-Norovirus research in Southampton has been established for over 20 years and is supported by a Wellcome Trust programme grant to Professor Clarke and Dr. Paul Lambden.
-Work is focused on the ‘Southampton virus’ one of the prototype human noroviruses and characterization of this virus represented the culmination of many years work to pinpoint the causative viral agent of epidemic non bacterial gastroenteritis.
+Norovirus research in Southampton has been established for over 20 years .
+Work is focused on the ‘Southampton virus' one of the prototype human noroviruses and characterization of this virus represented the culmination of many years work to pinpoint the causative viral agent of epidemic non bacterial gastroenteritis.
 This advance allowed the characterisation of other noroviruses leading to the identification of the most prevalent norovirus in the world, the so called GII.4 viruses.
-The prototype of these viruses ‘Lordsdale virus’ came from a patient at the Southampton General Hospital.
-The long term research goal of the team is to develop a cell culture system for the noroviruses using Southampton and Lordsdale virus.
+The prototype of these viruses ‘Lordsdale virus' came from a patient at the Southampton General Hospital.
+The immediate research goal of the team is to develop a cell culture system that supports human norovirus replication using Southampton and Lordsdale virus.
 We are also engaged in a programme to understand the basic biology of noroviruses using the murine virus as a model system, this work is performed in collaboration with Professor Vernon Ward (University of Otago) and makes use of the first reverse genetics system for noroviruses developed jointly between Otago and Southampton.
 In collaboration with Professor Jon Cooper (UCL) we are determining the structure of human norovirus proteins with the aim of developing novel antiviral agents.
 We also have a long term collaboration with Dr. Peter Otto at the Friederich-Loeffler Institue in Jena to investigate the pathogenesis of norovirus infection.
 Noroviruses are a major source of environmental contamination and we are funded by the food standards agency to develop highly sensitive diagnostics for noroviruses.

 Academic unit: Clinical and Experimental Sciences